sannerlab/ProtPep37_2021/README.md

 <h3>proteins/</h3>
 This folder contains PDBQT files of the chains of the biomolecule contacting the ligand peptide.

+<h3>pep47</h3>
+This folder containg the set of 47 complexes used as testing set, including the original PDBQT files and the CPPs we calculated.

 ------------------------------------------------
 Contact: [mailto](mailto:sanner@scripps.edu) Dr. Michel Sanner